brettb/ChromaFlowStudio-Linux/README.md

 with a range of tools built-in, detailed overviews, and embedded knowledge, everything is just a click away.

 ~~~~~~~~~~~~~~~
-This application supports ChromaDB Versions 0.5.20+
+ChromaFlowStudio supports ChromaDB Versions 0.5.20+
-Has been tested and works on ChromaDB 0.6.1 as of writing this
+And has been tested and is compatible with ChromaDB 0.6.1 too as of writing this
 (if later versions of chromadb introduce a breaking change, try downgrading)
 ~~~~~~~~~~~~~~~

-So..
+So enough talk..
 How do we get started?

-**Minimum Reqirements:**
+**Pre-Requisites Reqirements:**
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 - ~300MB for the basic app, but ~1.7GB in Drive Space for all other libraries and dependancies (mainly torch)
 - Python 3.10 (may also work in 3.11, but hasnt been tested)